Marrakech Attractions: Your Ultimate Guide to Jemaa el-Fna and Top Points of Interest

 Jardin Majorelle

-Within the garden complex, you’ll find the Pierre Bergé Museum of Berber Arts, housing an impressive collection of traditional artifacts including jewelry, textiles, leatherwork, and weapons that showcase the rich cultural heritage of Morocco’s indigenous Berber people.
+Within the garden complex, you’ll find the Pierre Bergé Museum of Berber Arts, housing traditional artifacts including jewelry, textiles, leatherwork, and weapons that showcase the rich heritage of Morocco’s indigenous Amazigh (Berber) people.

 Le Jardin Secret